Universal Seesaw Pati-Salam Model with P for Strong CP: Introduction

 There is yet another motivation for the PS models with the simple Higgs sector belonging to $\{H_L(2,1,4)+H_R(1,2,4)\}$.
 Once parity symmetry is imposed, the Higgs potential will have a single mass parameter in this setup.
-This implies that the amount of fine-tuning required to realize the SM Higgs boson is the same as in the SM~\cite{Hall:2018let}.
+In the exact parity-symmetric limit, this setup does not introduce an additional independent Higgs-sector tuning beyond the usual tuning of the electroweak scale relative to a high cutoff, such as the Planck scale~\cite{Hall:2018let}.
+This point is further discussed in Sec.~\ref{sub:exact parity}.
 This is a special feature shared only by very few models, including this version of the PS model, its left-right symmetric subgroup, and a parity-symmetric mirror model~\cite{Foot:1995pa,Berezhiani:1995yi,Hall:2019qwx}.

 We find the simplest set of vector-like fermions that can generate realistic quark and lepton masses through mixing in the PS model to be $(1,1,15)$ and $\{(1,1,10)_L+(1,1,10)_R\}$.
 The former real field contains a vector-like iso-singlet up-type quark, while the latter contains a vector-like down-type quark as well as a lepton.
 We show that with this spectrum, the closely related down-quark and charged lepton mass matrices can be consistently decoupled to realize correct masses for all fermions.
 A consequence of this setup is that, although lepton number is broken in the model, neutrino masses remain zero at the tree-level.
 Small and finite Majorana masses for the neutrinos arise at one-loop, which we analyze and show consistency with neutrino oscillation data.